marcodeco/SWE2Project1516-myTaxiService/README.txt

 The repository is organized as follows:

 SWE2Project1516-myTaxiService
-|_Working Copies    //parts of the file to be avaluated
+|_Working Copies    //parts of the file to be evaluated
 |_Assignments      //assignments and istructions
 |_Final Versions    //definitive file to be evaluated